 Popular Skills for Senior Vice President (SVP), Corporate Communications

 Survey results show that Senior Vice Presidents of Corporate Communications typically report just a few professional skills.
-Most notably, facility with Marketing Communications, Media / Public Relations, and Strategic Marketing are correlated to pay that is above average, leading to increases ranging from 5 percent to 20 percent.
-Those familiar with Marketing Communications also tend to know Media / Public Relations.
+Skill set and salary are closely correlated, and individuals who are practiced in Marketing Communications, Media / Public Relations and Strategic Marketing abilities will see corresponding pay increases between 10 percent and 14 percent.
+Most people familiar with Marketing Communications also know Media / Public Relations.

 Key Stats for Senior Vice President (SVP), Corporate Communications